State/Territory Debt Collection Litigation Laws

-Debt collection lawsuits have increased dramatically over the past few decades, now accounting for an estimated one in four of all cases on civil court dockets.
-These lawsuits — which can include civil lawsuits to recover student loan debt, medical debt, car loan debt, credit card debt, and more, are overwhelmingly resolved in favor of the debt collector.
+Debt collection lawsuits have increased dramatically over the past few decades, now accounting for about a quarter of all cases on civil court dockets.
+These lawsuits — which can include civil lawsuits to recover student loan debt, medical debt, car loan debt, credit card debt, and more — are overwhelmingly resolved in favor of the debt collector.
 Debt and debt collection judgments can have severe and far-reaching consequences, including wage garnishment, bank account seizure, and inability to secure housing, employment, or medical care.
 Further, Black, Indigenous, and Latinx communities are disproportionately impacted by debt, contributing to the perpetuation of intergenerational and structural inequity.

-This cross-sectional dataset provides a comprehensive overview of state statutes, state regulations, and court rules governing debt collection lawsuits that were in effect as of January 1, 2023, in all 50 U.S. states and the District of Columbia.
+This longitudinal dataset provides a comprehensive overview of state statutes, state regulations, and court rules governing debt collection lawsuits from January 1, 2023, through December 1, 2023, in all 50 U.S. states, the District of Columbia, American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.

 The Research Protocol includes details about the convention for determining which laws were used as the basis for coding, and specific information on the coding scheme and inclusion criteria; however, some key scoping and coding criteria are described below.